mohammadshadan/MarketingAnalytics/R for Marketing Research and Analytics/3. Advanced Marketing Applications/Advanced_Marketing_Applications.md

 ###8.2.2 Visualizing PCA

 A good way to examine the results of PCA is to map the first few components, which allows us to visualize the data in a lower-dimensional space.
-A common visualization is a biplot, a two-dimensional plot of data points with respect to the first two PCA components, overlaid with a projection of the variables on the components.
+A common visualization is a **biplot**, a two-dimensional plot of data points with respect to the first two PCA components, overlaid with a projection of the variables on the components.

 ```r